What do the new lockdown rules mean for me? | Press and Journal

-People in England have been ordered to stay at home for the next month in a bid to reverse the spread of coronavirus.
+Boris Johnson has ordered the country to stay at home in a bid to reverse the spread of coronavirus.

-But the nation’s second national lockdown, beginning on Thursday, comes with a number of exceptions, including pupils continuing to go to school, limitless outdoor exercise and “safe visiting” for care home residents and their families.
+A new national lockdown across England means people should not leave home unless for specific reasons, such as attending school or college, or going to the supermarket.

 – When do the new rules come into force?

-The lockdown will run from November 5 until December 2, after MPs voted overwhelmingly in favour of the new restrictions.
+The new national lockdown will run from November 5 until December 2.

-Boris Johnson has sought to reassure people the measures will be eased on December 2 as planned, and should enable shops and businesses to reopen in time for the run-up to Christmas.

-But the Prime Minister acknowledged that it would depend on getting the R number – the reproduction rate of the virus – back down below 1.
+The lockdown will then be eased on a regional basis according to the latest coronavirus case data at that time.

 – Can I leave my home?